MarianRaphael/node-red-contrib-unide-ppmp/readme.md

 ## Production Performance Management Protocol (PPMP)

-The Production Performance Management Protocol (PPMP) specifies a format that allows to capture data that is required to do performance analysis of production facilities.
-It allows monitoring backends to collect and evaluate key metrics of machines in the context of a production process.
-It is doing that by allowing to relate the machine status with currently produced parts.
+The Production Performance Management Protocol (PPMP) is a standardized format for capturing production-related data to analyze the performance of production facilities.
+It enables monitoring systems to collect and evaluate key metrics of machines in the context of a production process by correlating the machine status with the currently produced parts and the process information.

-The specification is structured into two payload formats: Measurement payload and message payload.
-The Measurement payload contains measurements from machines such as the temperature of a machine at a specific point in time together with the currently produced part.
-The message payload contains arbitrary messages sent by a machine, e.g. alerts or the like.
+PPMP is composed of three payload formats: measurement payload, message payload, and process payload.
+The measurement payload contains machine measurements such as temperature and the produced part, while the message payload can be used to send arbitrary messages like alerts.

-The payload is meant to be transported via http as a json object.
-This allows for an easy integration into various backend systems.
+The process payload contains data about the production process, such as the product recipe, the order of operations, and the machine parameters.
+The payload is transported via JSON object, facilitating integration with different backend systems.

 ### Measurement Payload